Yzquile/Yzquile/README.md

 # 💫 About Me:
 Hey there!
-I'm Jonathan, a passionate full-stack developer with a strong focus on building dynamic, real-world web applications.
+I'm Jonathan, a passionate aspiring web developer with a strong focus on building dynamic, real-world web applications.
 I’m currently planning an **Inventory Management SaaS** aimed at helping small businesses manage stock across multiple branches.

-My main stack revolves around **Laravel 12**, **React** (via **Inertia.js**), and **Tailwind CSS**, with real-time features powered by **Firebase Firestore**.
+My main stack revolves around **Laravel 12**, **React** (via **Inertia.js**), and **Tailwind CSS**.
 I’ve built booking systems, calendar-based availability tools, and real-time messaging—all on shared hosting environments, which has taught me how to adapt and optimize for constraints.

 I love solving problems, building clean UIs, and iterating on systems until they just work.
 If you’re into pragmatic development, real user workflows, or just geeking out about web dev on a budget—let’s connect!